Working At Heights Training Course. Ask about combining Working at Heights with EWP Course

 "Group Bookings Min 5 people Melbourne,Canberra,Sydney"

-Courses are held at our Training facilities at Virginia North side of Brisbane & Southside of Brisbane or at your Site or Workplace Facilities Australia Wide.
+Courses are held at our Training facilities Address: 65 Telford Street Virginia Queensland, meet at front gate.
+Corner of Telford St and Saltash St Virginia & Southside of Brisbane or at your Site or Workplace Facilities Australia Wide.

 This training course has a duration of 4 - 8 hours and involves face-to-face training.
 Participants who can demonstrate competency by passing both the theory and practical assessments.
 Tectra Australia RTO 40889 will email a nationally recognise Statement of Attainment and send a small wallet sized plastic card by post if requested.
 During our Working At Heights Course, trainees will be shown how to erect and dismantle mobile scaffold correctly.